 - a) What are social services - b) Why is corruption a bad practice in our district? - c) Name two products get from a petrol station - d) Write the following abbreviations I full. - a.
-UPE c.
-NWSC b.
-USE

-- d.
-HEP

-- e) Why is education very important to people in our district.

-- f) What type of education was introduced by missionaries in Uganda?

-- g) Which type of road is the best for all seasons
+UPE - b.
+USE - c.
+NWSC - d.
+HEP - e) Why is education very important to people in our district. - f) What type of education was introduced by missionaries in Uganda? - g) Which type of road is the best for all seasons

-- h) In which district is Entebbe international airport?
+- h) In which district is Entebbe international air port?

 - i) Name two examples of mass media.

-- j) Give one reason why newspapers are not the best means of communication.
+- j) Give one reason why news papers are not the best means of communication.

 - k) Write short notes about

 - a.
 Surgeons

 - b.
 Midwives

 - c.
 Opticians